FelixPetriconi/AllocatorBuilder/README.md

 Allocator Builder {#mainpage}
 =================

-A highly composable, policy based C++ allocator based on ideas from [Andrei Alexandrescu](http://erdani.com/), presented at the [C++ and Beyond 2013](http://cppandbeyond.com/) seminar.
+A highly composable, policy based C++ allocator.

+The layout idea of the library is was presented by [Andrei Alexandrescu](http://erdani.com/) at the [C++ and Beyond 2013](http://cppandbeyond.com/) seminar.

-The background behind the idea is to compensate the main problem of malloc and the other standard allocators, separation of memory pointer and the allocated size.
-This makes it very difficult for all kind of memory management to handle in a fast way memory allocations and deallocations.
+The background behind the idea is to compensate the main problem of malloc and the other current standard allocators, separation of memory pointer and the allocated size.
+This makes it very difficult for all kind of memory management to handle in a fast way memory allocations and especially deallocations, because the memory manager must find the corresponding length of the pointer that shall be free.
-All users of manually allocated memory have to store the size anyway to ensure that no access beyond the length of the allocated buffer takes place.
+Additionally all users of manually raw allocated memory have to store the size anyway to ensure that no access beyond the length of the allocated buffer takes place.

 A second idea behind this allocator library is, that one can compose for every use case a special designed one.
 Example use cases: